jns-br/LabelForward/al_learner/README.md

 ## Initialization

 On startup, this microservice initializes a connection to a PostgreSQL server and a Redis server.
-When both connections where established successfully, the service subsrcibes to a dedicated Redis channel and listens for two types of messages described below.
+When both connections where established successfully, the service subsrcibes to a dedicated Redis channel and listens for two types of messages/events described below.

 ## Events